user1342/AutoDroid/README.md

 ```

 # Devices and apps
 Two additional fields that are instrumental to AutoDroid are the ```devices``` and ```apps``` fields.
-These fields define the adb device ID for the device(s) being targeted (a list of strings) and the application reverse domain notation name (i.e. ```com.example.application```) for the applications provided (a list of strings).
-Both of these fields can be empty or defined as ```*``` where all available devices and apps will be targeted.
+These fields define the adb device ID for the device(s) being targeted (a list of strings) and the application reverse domain notation name (i.e. ```com.example.application```) for the applications being targeted on the device (a list of strings).
+Both of these fields can be empty, a list of strings, or defined as ```*``` where all available devices and apps will be targeted.
 In the backend the way this works is when a value is provided in these fields the program will loop through all commands in order for each application on each device.
 An example of specifying a specific device and app can be seen below:

 ```json
 {